AllYarnsAreBeautiful/allyarnsarebeautiful.github.io/ayab-interface.md

 <img src="/assets/posts/ayab_interface.jpg" width="400">

+All Hardware Details and the BOM can be found on [Github](https://github.com/AllYarnsAreBeautiful/ayab-hardware/tree/master/Shieldv2x).

 The AYAB-Interface has some new features compared to the AYAB-Shield:

 * Integrated controller - NO Arduino is needed anymore